-- First test: Number of days since transfer, and the beta hCG level on that day
+- First test: Number of days since the transfer, and the beta hCG level on that day

-- Second test: Number of days since transfer, and the beta hCG level on that day
+- Second test: Number of days since the transfer, and the beta hCG level on that day

 Step 1: Choose IVF treatment and input embryo transfer date